dannyvoid/VPN-Killswitch/README.md

 ip_url = 'https://api.ipify.org'        # don't change
 int_vpn_status = 1                      # interval in seconds to check your vpn state
-int_online_status = 30                  # interval in minutes to check if your machine needs to reboot auto_reboot = True                      # restarts machine if offline for an extended period auto_start = False                      # starts VPN-Killswitch on windows startup debug = False                           # prints your IP on each check
+int_online_status = 30                  # interval in minutes to check if your machine needs to reboot auto_reboot = False                     # restarts machine if offline for an extended period auto_start = False                      # starts VPN-Killswitch on windows startup debug = False                           # prints your IP on each check
 ```